JordanSpencerWu/old-website/_posts/blog/2016/February/2016-02-26-drawing-with-svg.markdown

 #### Draw a Path
 Now that we know how to draw a line, lets draw a path.
-There is a graphical element called `path` that allows use to draw on the canvas.
-This `path` element has a attribute `d` which contains a series of path description.
+There is a graphical element called `path` that allows us to draw on the canvas.
+This `path` element has an attribute `d` which contains a series of path description.
 The path description has a few instructions Moveto, Lineto, Curveto, Arcto, and ClosePath.
 Click <a href="https://developer.mozilla.org/en-US/docs/Web/SVG/Attribute/d" target="_blank">here</a>
 for more details on the `d` attribute.
 Lets draw a simple path!